unbit/uwsgi-docs/Rados.rst

 * The plugin automatically enables the MIME type engine.
 * There is no directory index support.
 It makes no sense in rados/ceph context.
 * You should drop privileges in your uWSGI instances, so be sure you give the right permissions to the ceph keyring.
+* If you use it for getting/storing large objects, consider increasing ``buffer_size``.
+4194304 is very performant value, 1048576 is also good, if you wish to conserve memory.
+* PUT into Erasure coded pools is supported. ``put_buffer_size`` is automatically adjusted to satisfy pool alignment requirements.